tduong10101/tdinvoke.net/source/_posts/Hosting-a-simple-Code-Editor-on-S3.md

 4. Create new A record in Route 53 and point it to the new CloudFront Distributions

-Aaand here is the site: https://codeplayer.tdinvoke.net/ Next I need to write up readme.md for the repo.
+Aaand here is the site: https://codeplayer.tdinvoke.net/

+Next I need to go back to the repo and write up a readme.md for it.